cie/cie.eslint/README.md

-# org.z-bible.eslint
+# cie.eslint

-This is an eslint-based linter, but it uses a server-side eslint.
+This is a Cloud9 plugin that uses an external eslint found on PATH, and an .eslintrc found in an ancestor folder of the current file, to check the file contents.